pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * If player needs 4 or more hits to faint ai trapping moves get an increase
 * Trapping moves that don't do damage are not included

+### Attract (+2)
+* If AI faster and faints player in 2 or less hit, no increase
+* 100% to increase score on the first turn if opposite gender, otherwise 50/50